PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-ConvertFrom-Html.md

 # ConvertFrom-Html

+The proposal is to create a new 'ConvertFrom-Html' cmdlet that will convert Html strings using PowerShell core.

 Currently the PowerShell Core Web CmdLets do not have access to the `HtmlWebResponseObject` and currently only contains the `BasicHtmlWebResponseObject` type.
 Because of this, the capability to parse HTML using the `ParsedHtml` property of the `HtmlWebResponseObject` type does not exist within PowerShell Core.

 Windows PowerShell does contain the `HtmlWebResponseObject`, but PowerShell Core currently only contains the `BasicHtmlWebResponseObject` type.